Developer Guide

 Sort feature

-, which extends the abstract Command
+The sort feature is facilitated by the SortCommand, which extends the abstract Command class.

 Implementation

-The sequence diagram for the sort
+The sequence diagram for the sort command is shown below.

-sets the view to switch to their respective tabs, so that the user would be able to see the changes.
+After sorting, the Command sets the view to switch to their respective tabs, so that the user would be able to see the changes.

 Adding a Student to a class

-command adds an existing Student
+addtoclass command adds an existing Student into an existing TuitionClass.

 Implementation of the parser

-works by parsing indexes in the user input and
+addtoclass command’s parser AddToClassCommandParser works by parsing indexes in the user input and

-.
+of the index being the Students to be added into the TuitionClass.
 The only thing to note is that the parser

 will only see zero and negative indices as invalid and not